Peer-Supply-Inc/peer-supply-engineering-manual/values.md

 - We believe in pragmatic programming

-### Perfect is the enemy of done, and sloppy (come up with better word for sloppy) is the enemy of our customers and colleagues
+### Perfect is the enemy of done, and sloppy is the enemy of our customers and colleagues
 - We prioritize pragmatic delivery of our work.
 Our job is to help the company succeed, and part of that is making trade-offs.
 - We never make trade-offs that include:
     - Introducing significant technical debt to the detriment of our future engineering efforts